Back to Blog

 3. Use Strong Passwords

-4. Enable 2FA on All Critical Accounts
+4. Enable 2FA on All Important Accounts

 Email, social media, and financial accounts are prime targets for cybercriminals.
 Implementing 2FA on these accounts should be a top priority.